Translate

 Effects of short circuit:

-In chemical and petrochemical plants, a short circuit can ignite flammable gases or solvents, causing major accidents.
+In plants, a short circuit can ignite flammable gases or solvents, causing major accidents.

 2.5 Earthing & Grounding